reframejs/reframe/docs/overview.template.md

 ### Introduction

-Reframe is a web framework that is rapid and removoable.
+Reframe is a web framework.
+It is rapid and removable that is rapid and removable.

 Reframe's stack is:
 React (or Vue) + Webpack + Node.js (optional) + TypeORM (optional).